lcfranca/knowledge-base/README.md

-# Learning-R
+# Using R as a calculator

-Set of files and scripts used to learn R
+Second assessment list of the Computing in Statistics discipline (UNB), the exercise is in the files "Lista_2".